the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - Two new victory conditions, restoring the "proper" Domination and Science victories.
 (Warning: do not enable these without disabling the standard Domination and Science victories.
 Having both DeCiv's Science Victory (Terraform Earth) and Colonization Victory (launch the spaceship) enabled will currently make those victory conditions impossible to achieve.)

 - Four new factions:
-  - Aztlán, the expected post-Cataclysm nation of Aztec revivalists.
+  - Aztlan, the expected post-Cataclysm nation of Aztec revivalists.
   - Camelot Foundation, a constitutional republic arising from what's left of Wales, England and Brittany.
   - Crimson Line, a faction of hardliner Communists who took shelter from the Cataclysm inside the Moscow Metro and now seek to reunite the Soviet Union by force.
   - The Harbingers, the remnants of an evil Mega-Corp who are now trying to atone for their previous practices...or are they?